 This program provides grants to students with financial need who are legal residents of the State of Wisconsin, enrolled at least half time, and have good academic standing.
 Students are eligible for a maximum of ten semesters.
-The maximum amount of aid from this program for the 2013-2014 academic year is \$2900 per student.
+The maximum amount of aid from this program is \$2900 per student.